CprimeLearningLabs/bitbucket-selfhosted/labs/section-2/lab-2.5-pull_requests.md

 ### Set repository settings for pull requests

-Go to the "Bitbucket Lab" repository.
+Go to the "Coffee Bar" repository.

 Click on the `Repository settings` menu item in the left menu panel.